Princeton-CDH/ppa-django/hugo-static-prototype/README.md

 ## Data

-The prototype uses two real datasets from the adapter system:
+The prototype uses three real datasets from the adapter system:

 - **cookbooks** — 76 historical American cookbooks from Michigan State University Library Digital & Multimedia Center (`assets/data/cookbook_works.json`)
 - **scifi** — 14,974 science fiction works from Goodreads
   (`assets/data/scifi_works.json`)
+- **ia_prosody** — 10 verified historical English prosody texts from the
+  Internet Archive (`assets/data/ia_prosody_works.json`), spanning 1801–1910.
+  This is the reference dataset for the IA integration: all items carry machine-readable DjVu XML OCR and match the LCSH subject heading `"English language -- Versification"`.

-These are the same datasets used by the Django adapter examples in `examples/adapters/cookbook/` and `examples/adapters/scifi/`.
+These are the same datasets used by the Django adapter examples in `examples/adapters/cookbook/`, `examples/adapters/scifi/`, and `examples/adapters/ia_prosody/`.

 ## Quick start